Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 The presence of rust or moisture within an LPG tank could cause this fade.

-To prevent this, new cylinders are filled with dry and inert nitrogen gas, which prevents rust and eliminates moisture.
+To prevent this, new gas bottle storage are filled with dry and inert nitrogen gas, which prevents rust and eliminates moisture.

 Once filled with LPG, the risk is virtually eliminated.